-The existing data concerning the safety of ETN and IFX in treating RA come from clinical trials that have included nearly 6,000 patients (Scott, 2006), as well as from wide experience in clinical practice.
-Treatment with these two TNF inhibitors has been studied more extensively, given their early introduction.
-To date, ADA has exhibited a safety profile similar to that of the other anti-TNFs.
+The existing data concerning the safety of ADA, ETN and IFX in treating RA come from clinical trials that have included nearly 6,000 patients (Scott, 2006), as well as from wide experience in clinical practice.
+Treatment with these TNF inhibitors has been studied more extensively, given their early introduction.
+CZP and GLM have a safety profile similar to that of other TNF antagonists.

-Serious or unexpected side effects have been observed with all three drugs (infectious, lymphoproliferative, autoimmune, demyelinating diseases...) but in rates which are not completely different from those of the background diseases for which they are used.
+Serious or unexpected side effects have been observed with these drugs (infectious, lymphoproliferative, autoimmune, demyelinating diseases...) but in rates which are not completely different from those of the background diseases for which they are used.
 As yet there is insufficient information about their long-term safety (Listing, 2005).